System Security Plan (SSP) Information#

 The CFS LCA1 solution is an AWS Landing Zone that is approved to support Confidential Information.
 Support for Highly Confidential Information is on the horizon.

 The rest of this document will discuss how the CFS service can help you meet some of your security requirements.
-We also have a quickstart guide to help you get started on your SSP journey.
+We also have a guide to help you get started on your SSP journey.

 Contents#